TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core-templates.md

 * Find a fact that contains the kernel version using the commands you learned in the "Ansible Facts" chapter.

 !!! tip
-    filter for kernel
+    Filter for *kernel*.

-> Run the newly created playbook to find the fact name.
+Run the newly created playbook to find the fact name.

 * Change the template to use the fact you found.